-On June 28, 1996 the official Constitution of the Ukraine was adopted.
-It is on this day that most Ukrainians believe that their country truly became independent.
+The official Constitution of the Ukraine was adopted on 28 June 1996.
 Each year the country celebrates this date as a national holiday.
 In 2018, the holiday falls on a Thursday.

 |2017||28 Jun||Wed||Constitution Day|